 In some cases, there is no reportingDescriptor object associated with a reportingDescriptorReference object.
 In that case, the reportingDescriptorReference object SHALL contain only the id property (§3.45.4), and theDescriptor does not exist.

 EXAMPLE: In this example, a tool emits a tool execution notification that refers to a rule.
 The tool does not provide rule metadata.
-Therefore associatedRuleDescriptorReference (§3.50.3) contains only an id property, whose value is the id of the rule that failed.
-Similarly, the tool does not provide metadata about its notifications, so "notificationDescriptorReference" (§3.50.2) contains only the id of the notification.
+Therefore associatedRule (§3.50.3) contains only an id property, whose value is the id of the rule that failed.
+Similarly, the tool does not provide metadata about its notifications, so "descriptor" (§3.50.2) contains only the id of the notification.

 { # An invocation object (§3.19).